San Marcos Growers LogoSan Marcos Growers

 The 'Prolifera' cultivar forms wide clusters of rosettes faster with more reddish pink in the leaf than the typical species, but its individual rosettes are not as large as 'Maria' nor as red edged as Echeveria agavoides 'Ebony' and it has longer duller green leaves lacking the strong red edge that Echeveria Echeveria agavoides 'Liptstick has.
 Our plants came with many other Echeveria agavoides cultivars and hybrids that we received from Stockton Succulent collector Alice Waidhofer.

-This information about Echeveria agavoides 'Prolifera' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Echeveria agavoides 'Prolifera' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]